Theoretical study of the crystal structure of the bilayer nickel oxychloride Sr$_3$Ni$_2$O$_5$Cl$_2$ and analysis of possible unconventional superconductivity: Results and Discussions

 \subsection{Model construction}

 In this and the next sections, we compared Sr$_3$Ni$_2$O$_5$Cl$_2$ without applying the pressure and La$_3$Ni$_2$O$_7$ under pressure of 20 GPa, both of which have the $I4/mmm$ tetragonal structure in our calculation.
 We constructed a ten-orbital model consisting of five $3d$ orbitals centered at two Ni sites per unit cell.
 Figure~\ref{fig:flex_lambda}(a) shows superposed band structures given by first-principles calculation and Wannier interpolation, where precise fitting around the Fermi level was achieved.
 Important parameter values extracted by Wannierization are given in Table~\ref{tab:hopping}, compared with those of four-orbital models consisting only of $e_g$ orbitals.
 The smaller differences in extracted parameters between the ten- and four-orbital models for La$_3$Ni$_2$O$_7$ originate from the fact that the $e_g$ and $t_{2g}$ bands are well separated compared with Sr$_3$Ni$_2$O$_5$Cl$_2$, where the $t_{2g}$ and $e_g$ bands are rather entangled, as shown in Fig.~\ref{fig:bandDOS}.
 We found a relatively large hopping amplitude between $t_{2g}$ and $e_g$ orbitals: e.g., the nearest-neighbor intralayer hopping along the $x$ direction between the $d_{x^2-y^2}$ and $d_{xz}$ orbitals and that between the $d_{3z^2-r^2}$ and $d_{xz}$ orbitals are $-0.296$ and $0.199$ eV, respectively.
 This is due to the strongly asymmetric crystal field for a NiO$_5$Cl octahedron as mentioned in the previous section.
 It is also noteworthy that the relatively strong buckling of NiO$_2$ plane in Sr$_3$Ni$_2$O$_5$Cl$_2$ seems to enhance he vertical interlayer hopping $t_{\perp}$ between the $d_{3z^2-r^2}$ orbitals while the nearest-neighbor intralayer hoppings $t_{3z^2-r^2}$, $t_{x^2-y^2}$, and $t_{x^2-y^2{\text -} 3z^2-r^2}$ are somewhat suppressed as shown in Table~\ref{tab:hopping}.
+For Sr$_3$Ni$_2$O$_5$Cl$_2$, we also found that the onsite energies of the $d_{xy}$ and $d_{yz/zx}$ orbitals relative to that for the $d_{3z^2-r^2}$ orbital are $-0.811$ eV and $-0.840$ eV, respectively, the size of which are comparable to $\Delta E=E_{x^2-y^2}-E_{3z^2-r^2} = 0.776$ eV listed in Table~\ref{tab:hopping}.